mabarber92/kitab-website-draft/_pages/corpus_data/about-data.md

 ## Passim text reuse datasets

+A major part of our research is based on text reuse detection using the [passim algorithm]({{ '/methods/text-reuse#introducing-passim' | relative_url }}).
 We produce two types of passim dataset: **normal** and **aggregated**.

-The **normal** dataset uses passim alignments based on the milestones (the logical chunks that we use to run passim).
-In this dataset large alignments might be split across multiple milestones.
-The **aggregated** dataset takes large alignments the cross milestones and brings them together into one alignment.
+The **normal** dataset uses passim alignments based on the milestones (the 300-word chunks into which we divide texts before running passim).
+In this dataset large alignments might be split across multiple milestones; this dataset is especially useful for [book-to-book visualisation]({{ '/data/viz' | relative_url }}).
+The **aggregated** dataset takes large alignments the cross milestones and brings them together into one alignment; this dataset is particularly useful for close reading.
 For more detail on the distinction between the two datasets and why we continue to produce both, see our [page on text reuse]({{ '/methods/text-reuse' | relative_url }}).

 The **normal** dataset is good for visualisation because the each alignment can be referred to based on its milestone position, which corresponds uniformly to a 300-word chunk of the text - many of our vizualisations put the milestone number on the x-axis.
 The **aggregate** dataset is better for understanding lengthy instances of text reuse.